 To let Google know your site is a good match for user intent, you should include the search keywords in the pages you want to rank.

-Consider using them in the page title, headings, meta title, introduction, and at least once within the text.
-You can use a tool like Yoast to guide you on optimization best practices.
+Consider using them in the page title, headings, meta description, introduction, title tags and at least once within the text.
+You can use a tool like Yoast to guide you on SEO best practices.

 Google uses backlinks to decide how authoritative a website is.
-In theory, websites that people are linking to are more likely to be useful sites.
+In theory, websites that people are linking to are more likely to be useful sites on search engines.

 The experience a user has on your page is becoming increasingly important to SEO.
-Things like slow load times or not being optimized for mobile will result in your website being penalized and banished further down the rankings.
+Things like slow load times or not being mobile-friendly will result in your website being penalized and banished further down the search results.

 As for the user experience, accessing your website on a variety of browsers and devices can help you understand if there are any issues.
 Consider things like: